 Frequently Asked Questions

 • My approach is relational, intuitive, and collaborative.
+The therapeutic relationship matters so much.
 Sessions often feel conversational and connected — a space for healing through reflection, insight, and real relationship.
 Clients often find that this helps something meaningful begin to shift, both in our work together and within themselves.

 I integrate a range of approaches, including IFS, somatic work, intuitive reflections, and practical tools.
 I may offer insights when they arise in a way that feels aligned, while also supporting you to lead and explore at your own pace.
 This integrative style allows the work to unfold in a way that’s flexible, grounded, and deeply personal.